sylodev/documentation/Tags/message/label.md

 ---
 description: If the message called a command, this is the command name.
-Will not work for messages that are fetched via <message id>.
+Will not work for messages that are fetched via &lt;message id>.
 ---

-# message.label <message id> <message channel>
+# message.label &lt;message id> &lt;message channel>

 ### Examples